happybono/ML.NET-MNIST/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgements
-This project references classes from:
+This project references classes from :
 [Basic MNIST Example from GitHub (PyTorch)](https://github.com/pytorch/examples/tree/main/mnist)